-Counterparty Risk - The Fund may invest in financial instruments involving counterparties for the purpose of attempting to gain exposure to a particular group of securities or an asset class without actually purchasing those securities or investments.
-These financial instruments may include, but are not limited to, swap agreements.
-The use of swap agreements and other counterparty instruments involves risks that are different from those associated with ordinary portfolio securities transactions.
-For example, the Fund bears the risk of loss of the amount expected to be received under a swap agreement in the event of the default or bankruptcy of a swap agreement counterparty.
-Swap agreements and other counterparty instruments also may be considered to be illiquid.
+Counterparty Risk - The Fund may invest in Financial Instruments involving counterparties for the purpose of attempting to gain inverse exposure to a particular group of securities or an asset class without actually purchasing those securities or investments.
+The use of Financial Instruments, such as swap agreements, involves risks that are different from those associated with ordinary portfolio securities transactions.
+For example, the Fund is exposed to the risk that the counterparty may be unwilling or unable to make timely payments to meet its contractual obligations or may fail to return holdings that are subject to the agreement with the counterparty.
+If the counterparty becomes bankrupt or defaults on its payment obligations to the Fund, the Fund may not receive the full amount it is entitled to receive.
 In addition, the Fund may enter into swap agreements that involve a limited number of counterparties, which may increase the Fund's exposure to counterparty credit risk.
 The Fund does not specifically limit its counterparty risk with respect to any single counterparty.
-Further, there is a risk that no suitable counterparties will be willing to enter into, or continue to enter into, transactions with the Fund and, as a result, the Fund may not be able to achieve its investment objective.
+Further, there is a risk that no suitable counterparties are willing to enter into, or continue to enter into, transactions with the Fund and, as a result, the Fund may not be able to achieve its inverse leveraged investment objective.

-Inverse Index Correlation/Tracking Shareholders should lose money when the Index rises, which is a result that is the opposite from traditional index tracking funds.
+Daily Inverse Index Correlation/Tracking Risk - Shareholders should lose money when the Index rises, which is a result that is the opposite from traditional index tracking funds.
 There is no guarantee that the Fund will achieve a high degree of inverse correlation to the Index and therefore achieve its daily inverse leveraged investment objective.
 To achieve a high degree of inverse correlation with the Index, the Fund seeks to rebalance its portfolio daily to keep leverage consistent with its daily inverse leveraged investment objective.
 The Fund may have difficulty achieving its daily inverse leveraged investment objective due to fees, expenses, transactions costs, financing costs related to the use of derivatives, income items, valuation methodology, accounting standards and disruptions or illiquidity in the markets for the securities or derivatives held by the Fund.
 Market disruptions, regulatory restrictions or extreme volatility will also adversely affect the Fund's ability to adjust exposure to the required levels.
 The Fund may not have investment exposure to all securities in the Index, or its weighting of investment exposure to such stocks or industries may be different from that of the Index.
 In addition, the Fund may invest in securities or financial instruments not included in the Index.
-The Fund may be subject to large movements of assets into and out of the Fund, potentially resulting in the Fund being over- or under-exposed to its Index.
+The Fund may be subject to large movements of assets into and out of the Fund, potentially resulting in the Fund being over- or under-exposed to the Index.
 In addition, the target amount of portfolio exposure to the Index is impacted dynamically by the Index's movement.
 Because of this, it is unlikely that the Fund will be perfectly exposed to the Index at the end of each day.
-The possibility of the Fund being materially over- or under-exposed to its Index increases on days when the Index is volatile near the close of the trading day.
-Activities surrounding periodic index reconstitutions and other index rebalancing or reconstitution events may hinder the Fund's ability to meet its daily inverse leveraged investment objective.
+The possibility of the Fund being materially over- or under-exposed to the Index increases on days when the Index is volatile near the close of the trading day.
+Activities surrounding periodic Index reconstitutions and other Index rebalancing or reconstitution events may hinder the Fund's ability to meet its daily inverse leveraged investment objective.